Knguyn0132/Spanning-Tree-Protocol---Cisco-Packet-Tracer/README.md

 # Cisco Packet Tracer: Useful `show` Commands

-This repository is dedicated to documenting and explaining useful `show` commands for Cisco devices in Packet Tracer.
+This README is dedicated to documenting and explaining useful `show` commands for Cisco devices in Packet Tracer.
 Whether you are a beginner or an experienced network engineer, these commands will help you troubleshoot, verify configurations, and monitor the status of your devices.

 ## Table of Contents
 - [Overview](#overview)